oVirt/ovirt-site/source/feature/engine-nic-health-check.html.md

 ### Implementation

 *   engine will periodically check health of it's own nics
-*   gathered data over last period is recorded, and stored in db, just for case engine restart so we cannot loose that data.
-If preferred can be also stored in MQ subsystem.
+*   gathered data over last period is recorded, and stored in db, just for case engine restart so we cannot lose that data.
+For details about storing data to db see Opened Issues section.
 *   if there's need to fence some host, due to its unresponsiveness, it will be performed if and only if there wasn't any problem in any engine NIC during last N minutes.
 Example: we can check NIC status each minute and if there's fence request it will be performed only if during last 15 minutes all NICs was always up.
-*   If engine machine contains multiple NICs, but only some of them are used by engine, then user should be able to restrict which NICs should be scanned as described.
-This can be done via engine-config property "EngineNics"; if specified by user, only specified NICs will be scanned.
-In not set or incorrect(any of specified NICs exist), all NICs will be scanned instead
+*   User denotes NICs to be periodically checked using engine-config property "EngineNics", only NICs specified here will be scanned.
+Multiple NICs are separated by comma.
+If engine machine contains multiple NICs, but only some of them are used by engine, then user will specify only significant NICs, others won't be scanned.
+By default "EngineNics" property is unset, NICs won't be scanned at all, providing backward compatibility.
+If inexisting NICs are provided i "EngineNics" property, they're simply ignored.
 *   regular scanning will be implemented using quartz job
 *   for simplicity reasons NIC status will be read using java.net.NetworkInterface#isUp.
 This method does not return actual NIC status, but we do not need that at this moment and do not want to add new dependency to the project.
-As a sideeffect of java.net.NetworkInterface#isUp NICs without IP address will not be considered as valid ones.
+As a sideeffect of java.net.NetworkInterface#isUp NICs without IP address will not be considered as valid ones as well as not being able to get current status.
 *   check, whether engine NICs are healthy and fencing should proceed will be done in org.ovirt.engine.core.bll.VdsEventListener#vdsNotResponding and org.ovirt.engine.core.bll.VdsNotRespondingTreatmentCommand#shouldFencingBeSkipped

 ### UX

 This feature options currently cannot be set from gui, since there's no 'engine' related tab.
-NICs to be monitored has to be setup via engine-setup
+NICs to be monitored has to be setup via engine-setup.

+Example: Depending where you've installed oVirt to you can issue either:

+$HOME/ovirt-engine/bin/engine-setup -s "eno1,eno2" or /usr/local/ovirt-engine/bin/engine-setup -s "eno1,eno2"

+### Opened Issues

+*   should be frequency of NIC checking parameterized via engine-config property?
+*   should be "no failures since ..." interval parameterized via engine-config property?
+*   ### storing data